Xiangzikou

 Xiangzikou (巷子口镇) is a town in Ningxiang City, Hunan Province, China.
 It is surrounded by Dafu Town on the west, Weishan Township on the north, Huangcai Town on the east, and Longtian Town and Shatian Township on the south.
 As of the 2000 census it had a population of 36,816 and an area of 105.8 km2.

-Administrative division
+Administrative divisions

 The town is divided into nine villages and one community: